 Meaning, VDC works on three primary levels:

-- Product (design/construction projects)
+- Product (virtual design/construction projects)

 - Team Organization